 details of the flight, it having taken them thirteen hours to

 fly from Gander in Newfoundland to Donegal.
-Their subsquent
+Their subsequent

-flight from Donegal took them to prestwick in Scotand, their
+flight from Donegal took them to Prestwick in Scotland, their

 original destination.
 Karl recovered from his injuries and

 returned to flying with Ferry Command and its later replacement,